hgploutz/coding-dojo-bootcamp-repo/README.md

 - The Final Model Chosen was a `Tuned Decision Tree Model` with the max depth tuned to 5.
-- For the testing set on the model, `56.3%` of the variance in y was explained by x.
+- For the testing set on the model, `59.71%` of the variance in y was explained by x.
-- The Mean Absolute Error was off by about `$31,998.94`.
+- The Mean Absolute Error was off by about `$743.53`.
-- The Mean Squared Error was `$2,044,264,641.83`.
-- The Root Mean Squared Error had a calculation of `$45,213.55`.
+- The Root Mean Squared Error had a calculation of `$1062.25`.

 Refer to the metrics to describe how well the model would solve the business problem

 ### Recommendations:

-More of your own text here
+Overall, the best model is definitely the tuned Random Decision Tree Regressor Model.
+There was still some bias in the model, but by far it outperformed the linear regression model.

 ## Limitations & Next Steps

-More of your own text here
+From here, a business owner could use these insights to figure out the best method to get the most food sales for their business.

 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact Hannah Ploutz @ **hgploutz@gmail.com**